onlinehub0808/-smart-contract-best-practices/README.md

 #### Mark untrusted contracts

 When interacting with external contracts, name your variables, methods, and contract interfaces in a way that makes it clear that interacting with them is potentially unsafe.
+This applies to your own functions that call external contracts.

 ```
 // bad